shahriar998/liri-node-app/README.md

 My role was both developer and a tester in order do trial and run every step of appliction during the build

+#### Licensing

+The code in this project is licensed under Shahriar Bin Elias